Movie Review: “Wind River”

 Pro: The Cowboy & The Reservation (+8pts)

-The setting, of this film, is the Wind River Indian Reservation.
-It is a vast area that is located in Wyoming and is home to a, mostly, Native American population.
-This film does a great job of depicting the size of this reservation as well as its harsh conditions and desolate mountains.
+The setting of this film was the Wind River Indian Reservation.
+It is a vast area that is located in Wyoming and is home to a mostly Native American population.
+This film did a great job of depicting the size of this reservation, as well as its harsh conditions and desolate mountains.
 I also really enjoyed the Native American culture in this film.
 It is rare that modern Native American communities are focused on in major films.
-Doing so here made the film much more interesting and left me wanting to know more about the community and what they deal with regularly.
+Doing so here made the film much more interesting and left me wanting to know more about the community and what they dealt with regular basis

-Then there is Jeremy Renner's character, Cory Lambert.
-He is a hunter/tracker and works as a wildlife official on the reservation.
-He is a park ranger of sorts, but most of his job consists of hunting predatory animals that affect the people on the reservation.
-He is one of the few people, living on the reservation, who is not Native American but he has an incredible amount of respect from the locals.
-Cory Lambert is, in this film, a gun wielding protector of the reservation.
-On the reservation, rules do not matter so Cory Lambert has to take the law into his own hands.
-In that respect, he is an outlaw and an avenger (I understand the hidden joke here).
-Cory Lambert, and his gun, gives way for a great action sequence towards the end of the film.
-He is a badass cowboy and the cold, harsh environment of Wyoming is his Wild West.
+Then there was Jeremy Renner's character, Cory Lambert.
+He was a hunter-tracker and worked as a wildlife official on the reservation.
+He was a park ranger of sorts, but most of his job consisted of hunting predatory animals that affect the people on the reservation.
+He was one of the few people living on the reservation who was not Native American, but he had an incredible amount of respect from the locals.
+Cory Lambert was a gun wielding protector of a reservation where rules do not apply they way they do in most of the United States, so Cory Lambert had to take the law into his own hands.
+In that respect, he was an outlaw and an avenger—no, not Hawkeye.
+Cory Lambert, and his gun, gave way for a great action sequence toward the end of the film.
+He was a badass cowboy and the cold, harsh environment of Wyoming was his Wild West.

 Con: Private Security (-2pts)

 Alright, these guys were idiots.
 I will get into their ridiculous motives later.
 For now I just want to talk about the performances.
-These actors gave performances that, on the surface, were not bad but analyze their roles in the film and you will realize how terrible these performances were.
-This movie is all about the mystery.
-It is about the two main characters trying to find answers and it is about the audience going along for the ride and trying to figure out the answers along with the main characters.
+These actors gave performances that, on the surface, were not bad, but—as soon as you think about their roles in the film—you will realize how terrible these performances were.
+This movie was all about the mystery.
+It was about the two main characters trying to find answers and it was about the audience trying to figure out the answers along with them.

-Fast forward to the drilling site.
-The main characters go to the drilling site for answers, as soon as a member of the private security opens their mouth, I knew he was a villain.
-That is not me saying I am some movie genius that cracked the code.
-No. Every member of the private security delivered every line of dialogue while maintaining a cocky and creepy smile.
+Every member of the private security delivered every line of dialogue while maintaining a cocky and creepy smile.
 Did these guys turn out to be the villains or was this a deliberate misdirect by the filmmakers?
-You will have to see the movie to find out, but what I will tell you is that the acting by the private securmitt force was way too over-the-top and it just did not fit the tone of this film.
-These characters belong in a cheesy action film, not a dramatic character piece.
+You will have to see the movie to find out, but what I will tell you is that the performances by these guys were way too over-the-top and it just did not fit the tone of this film.
+These characters belonged in a cheesy action film, not a dramatic character story.

 Pro: The Mystery (+6pts)